University of Delta

-The university Offers undergraduate and postgraduate courses covering five faculties: Agriculture, Arts, Education, Information Technology, Medicine and Law.
+The university offers undergraduate and postgraduate courses covering seven faculties: Agriculture, Arts, Education, Information Technology, Science, Engineering, Medicine and Law.

 History

 The University of Delta, Agbor was first established as a College of Education in 1979 by the former Bendel State Government and with the creation of Delta State in 1991, the school became a college owned by Delta State Government.

-In January 2021, Governor Ifeanyi A Okowa of Delta State announced plans to convert College of Education, Agbor and two other schools into a full-fledged University, the bills had its first reading during plenary at the Delta State House of Assembly on the 28th day of January 2021.
+In January 2021, Governor Ifeanyi A Okowa announced plans to convert College of Education, Agbor and two other schools into a full-fledged University.
+The bills had its first reading during plenary at the Delta State House of Assembly on the 28th day of January 2021.

 In February 2021, the bill were passed into law after going through the house committee on Education.

 While signing the bill which was passed by the State House Assembly, Governor Ifeanyi A Okowa said, “As the students of our technical education start to progress from the technical colleges to the polytechnics, they also have a chance of going further to the University of Science and Technology.”